continuedev/continue/docs/docs/reference.md

 **Properties:**

 - `name`: The command name.
-Options include "issue", "share", "cmd", "edit", "comment", "http", "commit", "review", or a custom name.
+Options include "issue", "share", "cmd", "edit", "comment", "http", "commit", and "review".
 - `description`: Brief description of the command.
 - `step`: (Deprecated) Used for built-in commands; set the name for pre-configured options.
 - `params`: Additional parameters to configure command behavior (command-specific - see code for command)